peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public int AsInt32();

 Converts this object to a 32-bit signed integer.
-Floating point values re truncated to an integer.
+Floating point values are truncated to an integer.

 <b>Return Value:</b>